 - The little plastic bracelet I wore my first few hours on earth

-- The red sparkly dance outfit I wore when I was 2
+- The red sparkly dance outfit I wore when I was two

 - My junior high report cards